TeslaNeuro/Matter-ESP32-Arduino/README.md

 ```
 You'll have to scan or paste the QR code on a local browser connected via the same network as your ESP32.
 Then you just setup your matter device on apple homekit, alexa home and etc.

+Given matter uses a lot of memory space in program memory or flash memory due to a large binary associated with the Matter arduino library I highly recommend to scale above 8MB of flash memory, to future proof memory limitations for possible development work.